If you’re looking to capture gorgeous landscape photos–or gorgeous photos of any kind, really–you have to understand leading lines in photography.

-Leading lines are a key compositional element in photography–and the addition of a leading line or two will instantly improve your compositions.
+Leading lines in photography are a key compositional element–and adding a leading line or two will instantly improve your compositions.

 So the next time you’re out with your camera, look for leading lines.
 It may take a few moments, but you’ll find one.

 And you’ll come away with a gorgeous photo!